-This document has been prepared for the purpose of providing Management's Discussion and Analysis ("MD&A") of the unaudited operating results and financial condition of The Empire Life Insurance Company ("Empire Life") for the first quarter of 2018.
-This MD&A should be read in conjunction with Empire Life's unaudited Condensed Interim Consolidated Financial Statements for the three months ended March 31, 2018, as well as, the MD&A and the audited Consolidated Financial Statements which form part of Empire Life's 2017 Annual Report dated February 27, 2018.
+This document has been prepared for the purpose of providing Management's Discussion and Analysis ("MD&A") of the unaudited operating results and financial condition of The Empire Life Insurance Company ("Empire Life") for the second quarter and year to date of 2018.
+This MD&A should be read in conjunction with Empire Life's unaudited Condensed Interim Consolidated Financial Statements for the six months ended June 30, 2018, as well as the MD&A and the audited Consolidated Financial Statements which form part of the Empire Life 2017 Annual Report dated February 27, 2018.
 Unless otherwise noted, both the unaudited Condensed Interim Consolidated Financial Statements and this MD&A are expressed in Canadian dollars.
+Due to rounding, some variances may not reconcile and analysis of components may not sum to the analysis for the grouped components.